DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 The provider will email you with an interview date.
 If you can't make it then you may be able to ask for an alternative.

 Once the date is agreed you should receive a confirmation email from the provider.
 Check this carefully to make sure you know exactly what to expect.

-For example, most providers ask for some type of presentation.
+Most providers ask for some type of presentation.
 Others may require maths or English tests to be completed in advance.

 ## Prepare what you need to know